lambda826/My-Notebook/99 Interview/BQ.md

 	- What action steps did you take to resolve the problem?
 	- Was this project a success?
 If not, then focus on the major lessons learned.
 	- What was the impact of the project on the company?
+- **Tips & Tricks**
+	- Have a compelling story highlighting your key achievements and your end-to-end involvement
+	- Provide a technical overview of the problem and solution.
+		- Do not deep-dive into a particular technology/tool used for this projects unless asked as a follow-up question
+	- Mention about cross-team collaborations that you did while working on the project.

 # Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities